AcademySoftwareFoundation/openexr/website/SceneLinear.rst

 .. rubric:: Footnotes

+.. [#ftonemap] Other terms are used for tone mapping and gamut compression, such as applying a Rendering Transform, Look, display LUT, Filter, or OOTF (Opto-Optical Transfer function); many approaches combine both color and contrast modification into a single step.

-.. [#f1] The colors in the first image will be rendered as observed on monitors which are calibrated for sRGB
-         with a maximum intensity of 62 cd/m :superscript:`2`.
+.. [#fsrgb] The colors in the first image will be rendered as observed on monitors which are calibrated for sRGB with a maximum intensity of 62 cd/m :superscript:`2`.
 Most monitors will display the colors accurately but slightly too bright.

+.. [#feotf] Other terms for EOTF include applying a gamma or log function, or simply a 'monitor curve'.